 Quite frequently, when we’re an emotional wreck, it’s because we’re not addressing something in our lives.
 So here is a list of the primary emotions and what they usually indicate:

-- Anger—something needs to be stopped.
+- Angry—something needs to be stopped.

-- Sadness—something needs to be released.
+- Sad—something needs to be released.

-- Fear—something needs to be known.
+- Scared—something needs to be known.

 - Joy—something needs to be celebrated.